crabnebula-dev/tauri-fuzz/docs/src/diary.md

 - check symbols manually with equivalent of `nm` which is `dumpbin.exe`
   - use developer terminal to use `dumpbin.exe` easily
+    - developer terminal can be opened with Visual Studio in Tools > Command Line
   - Windows executables are stripped of any export symbols
 - Our previous approach used debug symbols to find the native pointer to the harness
   - debug symbols are not available on windows (in the file directly but separate ".pdb" file)